pypa/packaging/docs/specifiers.rst

 .. currentmodule:: packaging.specifiers

-A core requirement of dealing with dependency is the ability to specify what versions of a dependency are acceptable for you. `PEP 440`_ defines the standard specifier scheme which has been implemented by this module.
+A core requirement of dealing with dependencies is the ability to specify what versions of a dependency are acceptable for you. `PEP 440`_ defines the standard specifier scheme which has been implemented by this module.